Bubseatbubs/nt-news/posts/nite-zors-reign.md

 ‎

 Knighters, a piece captured by Nite'Zor during this era, has forgiven him despite of his tyrannical past.
-"Yeah, he's made a lotta mistakes, but so have I. If he's making steps to fix what he broke and apologize to thsoe he's hurt, then I'm willing to forgive (though not forget)."
+"Yeah, he's made a lotta mistakes, but so have I. If he's making steps to fix what he broke and apologize to those he's hurt, then I'm willing to forgive (though not forget)."

 ‎